haarisyahya/Chess/README.md

 deep, these plies will allow for the AI to execute each move within a reasonable time frame.
-Naturally, selecting a higher ply will yield a more challenging AI as it looks deeper into the benefits and consequences of each move
+Naturally, selecting a higher ply will yield a more challenging AI as it looks deeper into the benefits and consequences of each move.

 To execute the program, launch the associated program in any java-supporting IDE and run the